MartyDevelopment/fullscreen-image-slider/README.md

 ![preview of image slider](https://martybaldus.de/images/case-studies/slider/slider-prev-apple.jpg)

 **Feel free to download, modify and use it. :) If you like my work, please consider to credit me.**
 I provided a humans.txt for this slider, which includes my contact details and credits the awesome photographers who shared their pictures for us to use freely.
+Also note that this slider uses normalize.css and boxsizing.htc - I do not take credit for either!

 **Working slider example on my website, [martybaldus.de](https://martybaldus.de/slider3/index.html)**